Salutation Hotel Perth From 1699

 During the disco era of the late 1970’s and early 1980’s the hotel ballroom became the “Blue Web” and was the place to be in Perth on a Saturday night.
 The hotel has decades of history catering for local societies including the one of the largest Burns Clubs in Scotland, The Perth Burns Club and also the Black Watch and the Perth and District Accordion and Fiddle Club.

 In 1991 Strathmore Hotels a young Scottish company, founded by Managing Director Ronnie Rickard and Operations Director Lawrence Cormack purchased the Salutation from the Jarvis group.
 With their combined years of experience in the hotel industry, they have invested in and restored the Sally into one of Perth’s leading hotels.
 In 1997 the number of guest rooms was increased to 84, by transforming old office space and this marked the start of two decades of ongoing refurbishments.
 In 2001 the passenger lift was installed, in 2006 the Moncrieffe Suite underwent a total transformation, a six figure sum was spent in creating a state of the art conference room, dinner dance and wedding venue.
+By far the largest project to date saw the exterior of the hotel completely re-painted and refurbished and this was completed early 2016.
+A huge project but the result was stunning and brought the proud exterior of the hotel back to its former glory – including the magnificent guards (pictured above) that were removed and painstakingly but lovingly restored.
 The many pictures on the walls of “Old Perth” are well worth viewing.
-The venue is ever popular with locals for dinners and the “Sally” is known and well attended for its Festive Party Nights.
-Recent other refurbishments included two fully accessible rooms for disabled guests.
+The venue is ever popular with locals for dinners and the “Sally” is known and well attended for its Festive Party Nights, weddings and events.